dailystory/docs/articles/changelog/2021/march.md

 * Updates to return leads in progress for autopilot
 * Bug with sms reporting
 * Bug an item with the same key has already been added
+* Convert to use utm_source with email name

 ## March 11, 2021
 * Skip null activities